affoth/Reminder/README.md

 it closes correctly.

 1. Place the compiled binary in a known location, e.g. `~/bin/Reminder`
-2. Make sure Reminder (the compiled binary) is executable (ls -l), if not use chmod +x
+2. Make sure Reminder_exe (the compiled binary) is executable (ls -l), if not use chmod +x
 3. Create a file named reminder.desktop in the folder ~/.config/autostart/
 4. Enter the following lines in it:

 ```
 [Desktop Entry]
 Type=Application
-Exec=/home/yourusername/bin/Reminder
+Exec=/home/yourusername/bin/Reminder/Reminder_exe
 Hidden=false
 NoDisplay=false
 X-GNOME-Autostart-enabled=true